akshaykatre/data_blog/SetupDASH.md

 This way, if they wanted to cross-verify some details, they could do this instantly.

-In this document, I will document on how to build a simple web application using DASH which
+In this document, I will mention how to build a simple web application using DASH:
+1. Locally on your own machine
+2. Hosted on Heroku

 ## Enter DASH